Patriots got the humbling loss they probably needed

 FOXBOROUGH, Mass. -- More than any sports franchise on American soil, the New England Patriots refuse to bask in the glories of their past.
 Bill Belichick won a record fifth Super Bowl title on a record comeback in February, and before he even boarded the plane heading home he was complaining he was five weeks behind the league-wide losers in preparing for 2017.

 The Patriots live the stay-in-the-moment cliché every hour of every day.
 They don't spend any more time polishing past trophies than they do booking Super Bowl hotel reservations in the middle of October.
 But on Thursday night, before opening the season against a room-temperature opponent, the Kansas City Chiefs, the Patriots finally surrendered to human nature.
-They finally stopped for a moment to tell themselves, You know what, we are pretty damn special.
+They finally stopped for a moment to tell themselves: You know what, we are pretty damn special.

 And they are, of course.
-Given that the NFL has long seen parity as a virtue, and uses the draft, salary cap, schedule, and free agency to protect that virtue, the Patriots of Belichick and Tom Brady might go down as the greatest dynasty in all of team sports.
+Given that the NFL has long seen parity as a virtue, and uses the draft, salary cap, schedule and free agency to protect that virtue, the Patriots of Belichick and Tom Brady might go down as the greatest dynasty in all of team sports.

 They had earned their pregame party and the unveiling of their new banner.
 But the postings on the Gillette Stadium scoreboards that read "ATL 28 NE 3" and "2:12 3RD QTR" seemed a bit overdone for a franchise that never dances in yesterday's confetti.
-So did the five oversized Lombardi Trophies that were rolled onto the field, along with the thousands of fans who booed Roger Goodell when he stepped onto the field during warm-ups, wearing T-shirts and waving towels carrying the image of Goodell wearing a clown's red nose.
+So did the five oversized Lombardi Trophies that were rolled onto the field, along with the booing of Roger Goodell when he stepped onto the field during warm-ups.
+Thousands of fans wore T-shirts and waved towels carrying the image of Goodell wearing a clown's red nose.

 Yes, in his first regular-season appearance in Foxborough since Deflategate turned into a raging hot mess, Goodell might've had a harsh New England welcome coming to him.
 But the Patriots have won two Super Bowls since that story first broke.
 The team and its fans had already won that fight, and yet continued to spend time and energy flailing away at a commissioner who made himself an easy target.

-So in that context, it was fitting the Patriots opened a season that some observers, including this one, believed could end with an historic 19-0 record and got hammered by the Chiefs, who came in a lot hotter than room temperature after all.
+So in that context, it was fitting the Patriots opened a season that some observers, including this one, believed could end with a historic 19-0 record and got hammered by the Chiefs, who came in a lot hotter than room temperature after all.
 They scored 42 points, more than any points New England has ever surrendered in Belichick's 17-plus years.
 They gained 537 yards, more than any yards New England has ever surrendered in Belichick's 17-plus years.
 Just as the Chiefs did in 2014, when they dropped 41 on the Patriots in Week 4, they made the ageless Brady look about as old as his birth certificate suggested.

 Brady went under center Thursday night as a 40-year-old regular-season starter for the first time.
-When he was done misfiring on 20-of-36 passes and failing to throw for a single touchdown, nobody dared write or say that Brady was done as a dynasty maker the way they wrote and said he was done in 2014.
+When he was done misfiring on 20 of 36 passes and failing to throw for a single touchdown, nobody dared write or say that Brady was done as a dynasty maker the way they wrote and said he was done in 2014.
 He was angry all the same.
 Brady was asked about Rob Gronkowski's failure to hold on to a touchdown pass in the first quarter, a pass that could've given the Patriots a 14-0 lead and instead altered the momentum of the game, and this is what he said:

 "That was a disappointing play.
 I mean, that would have been a big play in the game.
 We just didn't make it.
 We didn't make a lot of plays tonight actually.
 So we just have to be a lot better in a lot of areas, starting with our attitude and competitiveness."